 In 4 historic palaces in the middle of Vienna, the Ritz-Carlton, Vienna combines luxury with modern architecture.
 There is a 24-hour room service.
 Within a few minutes walk you can...

 Stop at Sofitel Vienna Stephansdom Hotel to discover the wonders of Vienna.
 Featuring a complete list of amenities, guests will find their stay at the property a comfortable one.

-The luxurious Palais Hansen Kempinski Vienna, built as a hotel for the World Exhibition in Vienna in 1873, is located right on the famous Ringstraße boulevard in the heart of...
+Palais Hansen Kempinski Vienna is a 5-star hotel originally built for the World Exhibition in Vienna in 1873.
+It is a luxurious hotel on a Ringstraße boulevard and just a...